 The key to a successful, and quick, zucchini boat is the proper prep of the zucchini itself.
 And not over roasting.
 Zucchini should be soft but still crunchy.
 We won't be overcooking these!

-Start by slicing your zucchini longways.
-Don't trim the ends!
-You don't have to eat the stem but leaving it intact will prevent the yummy filling from oozing out.
-These are zucchini boats, and boats don't have one side totally open!
+- Start by slicing your zucchini longways.
+You don't have to eat the stem, but leaving it intact will prevent the delicious filling from oozing out.

-Use a small spoon to hollow out the flesh of the zucchini, leaving ¼-inch thickness around the edges.
+- Use a small spoon to hollow out the flesh of the zucchini halves, leaving a ¼-inch thickness around the edges.
+Some people use a melon baller for this, but I find that unnecessary and more complicated.

-Line your baking sheet with parchment paper.
-If you don't have parchment spray or brush the pan with oil to prevent sticking.
-Place the zucchini cut side-up on the baking sheet.
+- If you don't have parchment or foil, brush the pan with oil to prevent sticking.

 Ingredients